enkidevs/curriculum/JavaScript/Node/what-are-streams.md

 These special methods define whether a stream is Readable, Writable, or Duplex (readable and writable).
 Readable streams allow for data to be read from a source and writable streams allow for data to be written to a destination.

 An example use of a Node stream is in a Node based HTTP server, `request` would be a readable stream, and `response` a writable stream.
-The filesystem, fs, module allows readable and writable streams to be implemented.
+The filesystem, `fs`, module allows readable and writable streams to be implemented.

 ---